Impact Resistant Shingles: 14 Key DFW Advantages Skip to main content

 • You are okay paying more upfront for long-term value

 If you answered “yes” to most points, Class 4 is likely worth it.
-If not — consider Class 3 or standard shingles.
+If not, consider Class 3 or standard shingles.
+This visualizer tool can help you preview Class 4 shingles and alternative roofing materials on your own home, making it easier to compare options before installation.

 Parts of a Roof: Roofing Components | GAF Roofing